 New 2021 BMW i4: prices, specs and release date

-The BMW Concept i4 strongly hints at the brand’s production-ready Tesla Model 3 rival
+The BMW Concept i4 previewed the German brand’s forthcoming rival for the Tesla Model 3

-However, the electric variant will be set apart from the combustion powered version courtesy of a smooth front grille, blanked-off ducting, blue styling elements, and alloy wheels whose design takes into account both an EVs greater need for aerodynamic efficiency and a reduced demand for brake cooling.
+Differences between the combustion-engined 4 Series model and the i4 all-electric variant will be minimal, with the latter being set apart from the former by its blanked-off ducting, blue styling elements and wide-spoke alloy wheels, whose design takes into account an EVs greater need for aerodynamic efficiency and reduced demand for brake cooling.

-Around the side, the i4 will also conceal the battery pack, while the reworked rear diffuser masks the space that would normally be occupied by an exhaust system.
+In addition, the BMW i4’s side skirts will be thicker than those on the standard 4 Series, which will help to conceal the car’s underfloor battery pack.
+A reworked rear diffuser also masks the space that would otherwise be occupied by an exhaust system.

-Inside, the i4 Concept shows off a curved infotainment screen/digital gauge cluster combo.
-BMW has confirmed this will make production in not just the i4, but also the upcoming production-ready iNEXT SUV.
+The Concept i4 features a curved infotainment screen/digital gauge cluster combo – and BMW has previously confirmed that this setup will not only feature on the i4, but also the production-ready iNEXT SUV.
 The screen controls almost all of the vehicle’s functions, including heating and ventilation, infotainment and navigation.

-The cabin is trimmed in a host of sustainable materials, including microfibre fabric and natural leather, which is tanned using an olive leaf pigment.
+The concept’s cabin is trimmed in a range of sustainable materials, including microfibre fabric and natural leather, which has been tanned using an olive leaf pigment.
 As on the conventional 4 Series Gran Coupe, the centre console also features BMW’s trademark iDrive rotary control dial, albeit re-trimmed in crystal glass.

-The BMW Concept i4 features a 523bhp electric motor, which provides a claimed 0–62mph time of four seconds and a top speed of 124mph.
+The Concept i4 features a 523bhp electric motor, which BMW says will provide a 0–62mph time of four seconds and a top speed of 124mph.
 The powertrain is fed by an 80kWh battery pack, which provides a maximum claimed range of 373 miles.